Field Experience: Sites

 - Duke University Medical Center Archives

-- Durham County Public Library, North Carolina Collection
+- Durham County Library, North Carolina Collection

 - The Marian Cheek Jackson Center for Saving and Making History